WhatTheDickens/lit-dig-age/cli/shell-scripts.md

 The next line, `mkdir ~/hello` tells your computer to create a directory (i.e., folder) named `hello` in your home folder. (`~/` is just useful shorthand for `/Users/yourusername` where `yourusername` is your actual username.)

-The line after that says, "Switch to the folder `hello`.
+The line after that says, "Switch to the folder `hello`."

-The one after that says, "Print the text string 'Hello World!' and write it to a new file inside the current directory, naming that file `hello_world.txt`
+The one after that says, "Print the text string 'Hello World!' and write it to a new file inside the current directory, naming that file `hello_world.txt`"

-The final line says, "Open the file `hello_world.txt` in VS Code.
+The final line says, "Open the file `hello_world.txt` in VS Code."

 Each of these lines is its own command.
 When the script runs, the commands will be executed in sequence: (1) Make a new directory (2) Move into the new directory, (3) Print a string of text and write it to a new file, (4) Open the new file in VS Code.